Felder Sprenger + Partner, Treuhand und Unternehmensberatung, Liechtenstein Logo

 • Overview of the Liechtenstein tax system

-• Taxation of natural persons
+• Taxation of individuals

-• Taxation of legal entities
+• Taxation of legal persons

-• Other taxes and duties
+• Other taxes and levies

 • Double taxation agreements

-• Social security law
+• Social insurance law

 Full version